 Individuals who moved to Pennsylvania from another state must submit an application and provide verification of receipt of foster care and MA from the other state.
 The CAO will assist the individual, if necessary, to obtain verification of receipt of foster care and MA from the other state.
 A shortened application form is available (PA 1933).
 These individuals must be allowed 90 days to provide verification of foster care and MA in another state, and must be open PC 40 during the pending timeframe if they are ineligible for mandatory MAGI or SSI-related NMP.

 These individuals are subject to an annual renewal to review for eligibility in other categories.
-The Former Foster Care budget may not be closed for failure to furnish verification unless a renewal packet is sent and not returned.
-If a renewal packet is sent and returned without a signature or any other verifications, the budget is to be processed through reapplication mode and the PC 40 is to remain open.
+The Former Foster Care budget may not be closed for failure to furnish verification including when a renewal packet is sent and not returned.
+If a renewal packet is not returned, an ex parte review should be completed prior to closing the budget.
+As PC 40 has no income or resource test, the budget is to be processed through reapplication mode and the PC 40 is to remain open regardless of the amount of income on data exchanges or if income is not available on data exchanges.

 NOTE: If a caseworker receives verified information indicating that an individual is not eligible for MA for a reason such as incarceration, moved out of state, or death, the caseworker must close the case.